danbrakeley/dog/README.md

 ## TODO

-- lock start of active lines to log line
-  - adjust starting log line with a new field
 - mark a field as "global", showing it in a static position, and not after the log lines where it appears
   - should this be on the server's side or a client ui?
 - structured data filters